 top of page

-Dealing with Ambiguity at Work: 1 Tool You Need
+Dealing with Role Ambiguity at Work: 1 Tool You Need

 An increasingly ambiguous world impacts all of us.
 Effectively dealing with ambiguity is a life skill and a contemporary business imperative for employees and leaders at all levels and businesses of any size.
-Having a reliable way to clarify workplace ambiguity helps you avoid costly mistakes and improve performance.
-Unclear roles and responsibilities are one common workplace stressor.
-Whether being asked to do more with less or reporting to a new leader, when employees feel inefficient or unsure how to prioritize their work, it increases stress.
-Evidence from a global study by Gallup revealed that 49% of leaders and 42% of non-managers struggle with anxiety at work.
-So, how can you reduce workplace ambiguity?
-Here is one simple yet powerful tool busy leaders can successfully apply to deal with ambiguity.
+Having a reliable way to clarify role ambiguity helps avoid costly mistakes and improve workplace performance.
+Unclear roles and responsibilities are one common stressor.
+Whether being asked to do more with less or reporting to a new leader, when employees feel unsure how to prioritize their work, it increases stress.
+Evidence from a global study by Gallup revealed that 49% of leaders and 42% of non-managers are struggling with anxiety at work.
+So, how can you reduce role ambiguity?
+Here is one simple yet powerful tool busy leaders can successfully apply to deal with role ambiguity and workplace stress.

 The costly effects of not dealing with workplace ambiguity

 As the world changes, businesses and individuals must change too.
-Organizational changes increase the opportunity for role ambiguity.
+Organizational changes increase the opportunity for role ambiguity and workplace stress.

 Role ambiguity is described as one employee's understanding of their job or organizational objectives being different from another's, leading to an unproductive workplace conflict or wasted efforts.
 Poor communications, unclear policies, or a general lack of workplace relationships are typical sources of role ambiguity.